CVOR -Clinical Nurse II - Operating Room-Main (1.0FTE, Rotating)

 Any combination of education and experience that would likely provide the required knowledge, skills and abilities as well as possession of any required licenses or certifications is qualifying.

-Experience: 1-5 years general OR experience- Pediatric OR skills highly preferred.
-Candidate must be experienced in at least basic cases in the following services: general surgery, ENT, GYN, Urology, Neuro and Ortho.
+Experience: 2 years CVOR experience- Pediatric OR skills highly preferred.
+Candidate must be experienced in basic cases in the following services: general surgery, ENT, GYN, Urology, Neuro and Ortho.
 Familiarity with cases such as ENT airway emergencies, VP shunts, lap appys and ECMO a plus.
-For Cardiac Services, pediatric CVOR experience is greatly preferred.
 Must be able to work with a minimum of supervision and support on the off-shift.

 Licensure/Certification: Current California RN License, Current AHA Healthcare Provider BCLS and PALS certification.